 - Zone A: The grassy lawn area, surrounded by pavement on all sides, located in the southeast section of the Quad between the Student Union Annex and the East-West sidewalk, east of center, of the Quad.
 This area consists of approximately 14,000 square feet.

-- Zone B: The grassy lawn area, surrounded by pavement or building walls, located south of the Holbrook Student Services Building between the Office of Student Services and Beauregard Drive.
+- Zone B: The grassy lawn area, surrounded by pavement or building walls, located south of the Holbrook University Services Building between the Office of University Services and Beauregard Drive.
 This area consists of approximately 3,000 square feet.

 - Zone C: The grassy area outside of the football stadium complex bordered by pavement (Blue & Gold Drive, East Stadium Drive, West Stadium Drive, and Cowboy Drive).
 This area exceeds 15,000 square feet.